Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

 your job will be use a programming language like Python to implement a complete solution that passes all of the GatorGrader checks.
-In addition to running the GatorGrader tool on your laptop, you will see the results from running GatorGrader checks in the GitHub Actions continuous integration environment.
+In addition to running the GatorGrader tool on your laptop, you will see the results from running GatorGrader checks in the [GitHub Actions](https://github.com/features/actions) continuous integration environment.

+## Assessment Strategy Details

-## Assessing Laboratory Assignments
+### Laboratory Assignments

 Taking inspiration from the principles of [specification-based grading](http://rtalbert.org/return-to-specs-grading-calculus/), the grade that